+Dietetic Internship Program Clinical Assignments

 Food Service Systems Management

 The dietetic intern receives experiences in all phases of foodservice systems management in the following services:

 Foodservice (3 Week) - This unit is responsible for the production and delivery of meals for patients and the Hospital’s retail operations, and all activities related to menu processing and the service of meals, nourishments and enteral feedings to patients.
 Dietetic interns gain experience in systems related to food production, distribution and service operations, the maintenance and sanitation of the serving pantries and equipment, managing human resources and quality assurance and continuous quality improvement.

-Finance and Procurement (Integrated into Kitchen rotation) - This unit provides the dietetic intern with experiences in the ordering, purchasing, receiving, storage, distribution, cost accounting and record keeping of food and supplies as well as an orientation to the utilization of computers in foodservice operations.
+Finance and Procurement (Integrated into Foodservice rotation) - This unit provides the dietetic intern with experiences in the ordering, purchasing, receiving, storage, distribution, cost accounting and record keeping of food and supplies as well as an orientation to the utilization of computers in the financial management of foodservice operations.

 The dietetic intern receives experiences in ambulatory nutrition:

 Precepted Staff Experience